Medical expert of the article

 Reviews

-Melitor is usually used in the case of depressions, in which there are sleep disturbances and anxiety, and in addition, in the case of hypertonic VSD, accompanied by asthenic anxiety symptoms.
+Melitor is usually used in cases of depression, which are accompanied by sleep disorders and anxiety, and in addition to this, in cases of hypertensive VSD, accompanied by asthenoanxiety symptoms.
 Patients leave quite different reviews regarding the effectiveness of the drug.

-All patients note that the medication helps regulate the sleep cycle, while its sedative effects do not lead to the development of daytime sedation.
-Of the minuses, there is a weakening of concentration when you are driving, as well as weak headaches during the first 7 days of use.
+All patients note that the drug helps regulate the sleep cycle, while its hypnotic effect does not lead to the development of daytime sedation.
+Among the disadvantages, they note a weakening of concentration while driving, as well as mild headaches during the first 7 days of use.

-Some commentators consider the medicine to be effective, but there are also those to whom it did not help much.
-Such differences depend on many factors, including the intensity of depression, sensitivity to drugs and so on.
-In addition to medications, it is recommended to prescribe psychotherapy - going to sessions with a psychotherapist.
-This helps to improve the effect of therapy.
+Some commentators consider the drug effective, but there are also those who did not find it very helpful.
+Such differences depend on many factors, including the intensity of depression, sensitivity to drugs, etc. In addition to medications, it is recommended to prescribe psychotherapy - going to sessions with a psychotherapist.
+This helps improve the effect of the therapy.

 Attention!